dflatow/code_samples/LandingPageChallenge/README.md

-# TrailblazerProject
+# LandingPageChallenge

-This repository contains the Trailblazer project
+This repository contains the Landing Page Challenge.